zpqiu/MeLU/README.md

 - pandas 0.24+

 ### Preparing dataset
-It needs about 22GB of hard disk space.
+It needs about 266 MB of hard disk space.
 ```python
 import os
 from data_generation import generate